reiryuki/Dolby-Atmos-MagicRevision-Magisk-Module/README.md

 - Magisk or KernelSU installed

 ## Installation Guide & Download Link
-- Install this module https://www.pling.com/p/1610004/ via Magisk app or KernelSU app or Recovery (unless you are using KernelSU)
+- Install this module https://www.pling.com/p/1610004/ via Magisk app or KernelSU app or Recovery if Magisk installed
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Reboot
 - If you are using KernelSU, you need to allow superuser list manually all package name listed in package.txt and reboot after